 Crianlarich - where road, rail and West Highland Way meet

-Crianlarich is an important Highland railway (and road) junction.
-It's a funny wee place.
+Crianlarich is an important Highland road and railway and junction.
 Great scenery all around.
 Even with the new-ish road bypass, you're sure to pass through at some point.
 Trouble is, Crianlarich always seems to be on the road to somewhere else.

 - and the West Highland Railway

 Visitors to Scotland approaching Crianlarich for the first time might be misled into thinking it is a place of some size, judging by the frequency it seems to turn up on road signs.
 But this village is just a nice wee place set in a big ring of hills.
 (Pictures of them are further down the page.)

 It's got a shop and hotel and a youth hostel, plus other accommodation, but most importantly, this little route-centre settlement has got a railway station and is a railway junction.
 Trains from Glasgow that arrive here go either west to Oban or north for Fort William.

 Historically, the first rails to reach Crianlarich were on their way west for the seaboard at Oban by 1880.
 The line was worked by the Caledonian Railway.
 Their rivals, the North British Railway, then arrived at Crianlarich about fourteen years later, en route to Fort William.

 (Above) Crianlarich Station, looking south.
 Line heads down to Loch Lomond and Glasgow.

 The North British line reached Crianlarich heading north at right angles to, and at a higher level from, the earlier Oban-bound track.
 While the Caledonian ran east-west through Glen Dochart and into Strath Fillan, the North British had built their line by Loch Lomond and then steeply up Glen Falloch.